Sandy Hook Promise: Youth leadership development

 Sandy Hook Promise provides support for school culture change and youth leadership development to schools and youth-serving organization in the United States.
 With a model similar to Students Against Drunk Driving, SAVE Promise Clubs are student-led organizations within elementary, middle, and high schools focused on fostering social inclusion and preventing violence.

 Research

 Sandy Hook Promise partners with the University of Michigan to continually evaluate the “Know the Signs” programs, Start With Hello and Say Something, to maximize effectiveness in achieving cultural change that will have a long-term impact on school safety and student well-being.
 The programs are backed by comprehensive research by the Department of Homeland Security / Secret Service studies on mass shootings and targeted school violence.

 Issues

 Background checks on gun sales

 The Sandy Hook Promise Action Fund advocates for the expansion of background checks before a firearm purchase to help identify people who are prohibited by federal law from owning guns.
 Since the federal background check requirement was enacted in 1994, more than 3 million illegal gun sales have been stopped by a background check.

-Semi-automatic rifles

-The Sandy Hook Promise Action Fund advocates for the Assault Weapons Ban Act which includes several provisions to limit access to certain semi-automatic rifles.